Management of attention deficit hyperactivity disorder: Stimulants

 Stimulants are the most commonly prescribed medications for ADHD.
-The stimulant medications indicated to treat ADHD are methylphenidate (Ritalin, Concerta), dexmethylphenidate (Focalin), mixed amphetamine salts (Adderall, Mydayis), dextroamphetamine (Dexedrine), lisdexamfetamine (Vyvanse), and in rare cases methamphetamine (Desoxyn).
+The stimulant medications indicated to treat ADHD are methylphenidate (Ritalin, Biphentin, Concerta), dexmethylphenidate (Focalin, Focalin XR), Serdexmethylphenidate/dexmethylphenidate (Azstarys), mixed amphetamine salts (Adderall, Mydayis), dextroamphetamine (Dexedrine), lisdexamfetamine (Vyvanse), and in rare cases dextromethamphetamine (Desoxyn).
 Controlled-release pharmaceuticals may allow once daily administration of medication in the morning.
 This is especially helpful for children who do not like taking their medication in the middle of the school day.
 Several controlled-release methods are used.

 Stimulants used to treat ADHD raise the extracellular concentrations of the neurotransmitters dopamine and norepinephrine, which increases cellular communication between neurons that utilize these compounds.
 Stimulants increase the availability of synaptic dopamine, reduce the overactivity, impulsivity, and inattention characteristics of patients with ADHD, and improve associated behaviors, including on-task behavior, academic performance, and social functioning.

 The therapeutic benefits are due to noradrenergic effects at the locus coeruleus and the prefrontal cortex and dopaminergic effects at the ventral tegmental area, nucleus accumbens, and prefrontal cortex.
+This elevation of catecholamines, predominantly in the prefrontal cortex, preferentially activates dopamine D1 and norepinephrine α2 receptors, both of which are crucial for mediating cognitive processes including attention, inhibitory control, and working memory.
+Neuroimaging studies have shown that stimulants act to modulate activity in the right inferior frontal cortex and insula—regions implicated in attention and inhibition—and regulate fronto-striato-parietal networks, which are often dysregulated in ADHD.
+These effects are manifested in correlated clinical improvements in attention, reduced distractibility, and decreased hyperactivity and impulsivity.